This post may contain affiliate links. Please read my disclosure for more information.

 Jump Ahead To

-Quicken has been around for what feels like FOREVER.
+Quicken has been around since 1984.
 The good news is that this long track record has given them an opportunity to learn what users really want from a personal finance program.

 For over 30 years Quicken has been helping people keep their finances organized and in one place.
 They’ve learned over time exactly what users are looking for to stay connected to their money.